 ACCOMMODATIONS: Accommodations in Bogotá, La Mesa, and Villavincencio are comfortable: more modern in the capital, more rustic in La Mesa and Camana, but both very comfortable.
-On the extension, the lodge at Hato La Aurora is rustic with a fan and cold water showers only.

 DOCUMENTS: A current passport valid six months beyond the date of your return is necessary for US citizens to enter Colombia.
 If you are not a US citizen, please check with the Colombian consulate nearest you for entry requirements.
 Information about consulates and entry requirements is generally available online or you can contact us and we will be happy to look this up for you.
 Passports should have an adequate number of blank pages for the entire journey.
 Some countries require a blank page for their stamp and as a precaution it is best to have one blank page per country you will visit or transit.